It may still be winter, but summer will be here before you know it. That means pool party season is coming!

 2. What Will Active Supervision Look Like?

 Life Saver Pool Fence recommends that you have at least one active supervisor per five children.
 If there are 15 children at the pool party, then three parents must be designated as active supervisors.
-The parent(s) chosen as the active supervisor is the official lifeguard for the party.
+The parent(s) chosen as the active supervisor is the official lifeguard for the pool party.
 No matter what, keeping a close eye on those kids must be the supervisor’s priority.

 An Active Supervisor Must: